 - Committee on Undergraduate Studies

 Committee reports are received (filed by being placed on the agenda).
 Following reception, the report may be adopted (endorsed) or recommendations for implementation may be made.
 Adoption of recommendations for implementation would adhere to prescribed rules of order.
-(This would include a motion to adopt or implement, cf. Robert's Rules of Order, revised 1970, pp 417 and following.)
+(This would include a motion to adopt or implement, cf. the latest addition of Robert's Rules of Order.)
+(Rev. 5/2021)

-The Bylaws of the Senate may be adopted, amended, or repealed at any duly called meeting of the Senate by an affirmative vote of two-thirds of those present, provided that due notice has been given of such proposed changes in the Bylaws.
-The rules and regulations of the Senate may be adopted, amended, or repealed at any duly called meeting of the Senate by an affirmative vote of a majority of those present, provided that due notice has been given of such proposed changes in the rules and regulations.
+The Bylaws of the Senate may be adopted, amended, or repealed at any duly called meeting of the Senate by an affirmative vote of two-thirds of those voting yes or no, provided that due notice has been given of such proposed changes in the Bylaws.
+The rules and regulations of the Senate may be adopted, amended, or repealed at any duly called meeting of the Senate by an affirmative vote of a majority of those voting yes or no, provided that due notice has been given of such proposed changes in the rules and regulations.

 A special meeting of the Senate may be called by the President of the Senate, the President of the University, or as stipulated in the Constitution.